 Sara has a decade of experience in crop genetics and biochemistry.
-She has led research teams focusing on quantitative functional genomics of crop plants with implications for advancing nitrogen use efficiency, drought tolerance, and biomass generation in both food and fuel-generation applications.
+Prior to joining Lux, she led research teams focusing on quantitative functional genomics of crop plants with implications for advancing nitrogen use efficiency, drought tolerance, and biomass generation in both food and fuel-generation applications.
 She has been an invited speaker at numerous international conferences, and has authored multiple primary publications in major journals on topics including genomics, phenomics, and crop protection.

 She holds a B.S. with honors in Biology and a Ph.D. in Biochemistry from Texas A&M University.